KylieTaylor/Udacity-Data-Science-Nanodegree/Capstone/README.md

-# Udacity Data Science Nanodegree
+# Udacity Data Science Nanodegree Capstone Project
 ## How to Create a ML Replica of an Engineer - A Case Study